AcheronProject/SharkPCB/README.md

  <h6> The I2C connector was changed to a common 4-pin header. </h6>

- <h6> To-do: add extra header pins for the remaininn not used pins of the microcontroller.
+ <h6> Added extra header pins for the remaininn not used pins of the microcontroller.
 With these pins the user will be able to expand the keyboard by adding off-board devices. </h6>

 </p></details>